nagendramishr/mini-rag-quickstart/README.md

 You may have to restart your Azure function, but it should now be up and running.
 You are ready to hook it up to the logic app.

-# Create your logic app.
+# Create your Logic App.

 Overall, the logic app has 3 steps.
-1. It's triggered when a message appears in teams.
+1. It's triggered when a message appears in Teams.
 In this step we will need to configure the teams connection and grant access to the logic app.
 2. Once a message is received, if the Subject is "Question", the Azure function from the previous step will be called with the users question.
 3. The response from the azure function will be uploaded into teams as a reply to the original message.

    <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/fc311cea-f0e8-41f9-8c37-7b7989b0fbc4" width="400">

 In the first step, add a trigger: **When a new channel message is added**.
 Select the team that was created in step 1 along with the General channel.
 You will be asked to login and allow the logic app to connect on your behalf.
-For the question **How often fo you want to check for items?**, select once per minute.
+For the question **How often do you want to check for items?**, select once per minute.

    <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/9d25e91e-740f-427d-a388-f1bf23d3731d" width="500">